 Can you trust medical information on Facebook?
 Not without careful consideration!

-But even before COVID-19, billions used the internet for medical information.
-Unfortunately, there is a lot of health misinformation available on your computer, and it can be very hard to tell the difference between true and false information.
+Billions use the internet for medical information.
+Unfortunately, there is a lot of false or misleading health information available online, and it can be surprisingly hard to tell the difference between true and false information.

 Facebook, the biggest social network in the world, could have a positive impact on universal health.
 Instead, their algorithms and lax controls have allowed Facebook to become a breeding ground for health misinformation.
-In fact, experts believe Facebook is failing to keep people safe and informed during this pandemic.
+In fact, experts believe Facebook has failed to keep people safe and informed during the COVID-19 pandemic.

 The reach of Facebook is staggering.